Frequently Asked Questions

 You will need to complete the Summer College for High School Students (labeled as Summer College for H.S.) application located on this page.
 Be sure to fill out the entire application!

-Within the application, you will be asked to submit your preferences for short-term courses, traditional courses (offered in distance learning and commuter options), or 4-week residential courses.
+Within the application, you will be asked to submit your preferences for short-term courses or traditional courses (offered in distance learning and commuter options).
 You will also be given the following essay prompt: "How would you benefit from completing summer courses at Purdue University?"

 After you submit the application, you must upload an unofficial or official high school transcript.
 It is encouraged to ask your school guidance counselor or registrar for an unofficial or official transcript that includes all grades since the first semester of 9th grade.
 A report card will not meet this requirement.